MythicDev/MythicDev/README.md

-- 👋 Hi, I’m @MythicDev, call me Duckamoly though :)
+- 👋 Hi, I’m @MythicDev
-- 👀 I’m interested in games.
-- 🌱 I’m currently learning games.
 - 💞️ I’m looking to collaborate on anything not with you.
 - 📫 How to reach me: find my mailbox.
 Thanks :)